 Systems neuroscience examines the principles of brain function across different levels of organisation, from neurons to circuits, networks and people.
 Likewise, clinical disorders can occur at any of these scales - from disorders of synaptic plasticity through to the social determinants of health.

-The Systems Neuroscience group employs a variety of computational and observational tools - mathematical models, advanced statistics, imaging and behavioural observations.
+The Systems Neuroscience group employs a variety of computational and observational tools including mathematical models, advanced statistics, imaging and behavioural observations.

 Our team is culturally diverse and multidisciplinary, bringing together mathematicians, neuroscientists, psychologists, clinicians, social scientists and physicists to solve important fundamental and clinical questions.